Overview

 Accommodations

-This program does not provide room or board.
-Flagstaff is a major tourist destination with a wide variety of restaurants and grocery stores catering for every taste and budget.
-There are many accommodations options, from short term room sharing rentals (Airbnb, etc.) to boutique hotels.
+This program does not provide accomedations.
+Flagstaff is a major tourist destination with many accommodations options, from short term room sharing rentals (Airbnb, etc.) to boutique hotels.
 A list of on and off-campus accommodation will be provided during the online orientation.

 Diet